SilkRose/Pony/stories/chaotic-crush/05-animal-articulation.md

 # Animal Articulation

 "So, this is Elizabeak.
 She needs to be fed twice per day.
-Angel Bunny needs to eat 3 times per day, but he can be picky– here's the recipe for his special salad.
+Angel Bunny needs to eat three times per day, but he can be picky– here's the recipe for his special salad.
 Make sure to follow it exactly."
 Fluttershy hands Discord a recipe.
 "This is Hummingway and Constance.
 They eat at the same time as Elizabeak.
 There's also Harry, but he's in hibernation, so you don't have to worry about him.
 You sure you can handle all that?"

 "Elizabeak and the birds eat twice a day, Angel eats three times.
 Yes, I think I can."